giuseppeceravolo/giuseppeceravolo.github.io/_posts/2019-07-06-my-data-science-journey-has-begun.md

 The only thing that I know for sure is that I am going to be proud for what I have accomplished.

-This portfolio - or perhaps blog - of mine will motivate me to study consistently the Data Science world.
+This portfolio - or perhaps blog - of mine will motivate me to study consistently the Data world.

 As I am an eager learner and I have a proclivity for Data Visualization and Data Modeling, I just can't wait how this will end up.

 ## *Why starting a blog?*

-There are three main reasons that led me to start this journey to Data Science literacy, namely:
+There are three main reasons that led me to start this journey to Data literacy, namely:

 1. keep learning
 2. collect my projects for reference